pan100/php-moodserver/WORKLOG.md

 The log file is organized by dates and not versions.
 The result will be a fully working prototype or perhaps we can call it a beta version 1.

+26.03.2012

+-inserted a marker into the graph.
+Will create tooltips later

 25.03.2012

 -Worked with templates and renamed routes for the templates to reference easier